alrieckert/lazarus/components/codetools/examples/README.txt

 not need to scan.

 List of environment variables:
 FPCDIR       = path to FPC source directory
 PP           = path of the Free Pascal compiler.
 For example /usr/bin/ppc386.
 LAZARUSDIR   = path of the lazarus sources
+FPCTARGET    = FPC target OS like linux, win32, darwin FPCTARGETCPU = FPC target cpu like i386, x86_64, arm